 - Bulletproof Glass: single-cost, permanent fixture providing immediate defense.
 These windows are commonly found in banks.

-- Mantraps: A nickname for quicksand?
-Not quite.
-Mantraps are rooms with two interlocking doors situated across from one another.
+- Mantraps: Mantraps are rooms with two interlocking doors situated across from one another.
 These are common in banks and high-security areas.
 A person enters through the first door.
-When that door shuts, it locks and the second door unlocks.
+When that door shuts, it locks, and the second door unlocks.

 The earliest known locks date back to 4000 B.C.
 Archeologists discovered these locks at the Palace of Khorsabad in modern-day Iraq.
 Though crafted from wood, the principle of these prototypical locks remains the same in modern locks.
 The only alternative to the wooden locks was to post a guard at the site.

-Wanting more information about physical access security?
-Book an Access Control demo today.
+Looking for more information about physical access security?
+Talk to a Genea representative, today.